dishanijhawan/Excel-Data-Analysis/README.md

 how they impact the GDP column (like how Lending Interest affects GDP ) and develop factors that affect a country's GDP to solve our Business Problem.

+Storytelling:
-StorytellingCreate a storyline that can be presented to the stakeholders.
+Create a storyline that can be presented to the stakeholders.
 This should have all the insight you got while doing the analysis.